 |Overview||Program Concentration||Admissions||Typical Course Sequence||Careers Info|

-Coordinated Program + MS in Health Promotion Sciences - Overview
+MS Coordinated Program in Health Promotion Sciences (4 + 2) - Overview

-The graduate-level Dietetics Coordinated Program is offered by the Department of Allied Health Sciences and gives you the opportunity to complete didactic and supervised practice hours required for licensure as a dietitian while also completing a Master's in Health Promotion Sciences.
+The graduate-level Dietetics Coordinated Program is offered by the Department of Allied Health Sciences and gives you the opportunity to complete supervised practice hours required for licensure/certification as a dietitian while also completing a Master's in Health Promotion Sciences.
 The program is open to two groups of students:

 - Students who have earned a Bachelor's degree and who have completed most Didactic Program in Dietetics requirements.
 In this case, you will complete any remaining didactic coursework as well as the required supervised practice hours including a six-week externship.
+To earn the MS degree in Health Promotion Sciences, you will need to meet these requirements as well.
 Please meet with the Program Director prior to application to discuss your prior coursework and determine if this program is appropriate for your professional and academic goals.

-It may take longer than two years to fulfill requirements for the MS degree.
+It may take longer than the 2.11 academic years to fulfill requirements for the MS degree.
 Please consult the Health Promotion Sciences program for details about Master's requirements.
 Upon successful completion of the MS program, you will earn a Master's of Science in Health Promotion Sciences.